 After walking across the park from a lovely lunch with my friend, Joan Easton, I popped into to 67 Wines and Spirits to pick up something for tomorrow's Thanksgiving dinner at Pauline and Conrad's.
-(1998 Chateau Pichon Longueville, Comtesse de Lalande, Pauillac, should be very nice, and I couldn't resist the Piper-Heidsieck Rosé Sauvage.
-Who could, really?)
+(1998 Chateau Pichon Longueville, Comtesse de Lalande, Pauillac, and Piper-Heidsieck Rosé Sauvage.)

 Walking out the store, I ran into Karathine Goeldner (It's become a pleasant, daily occurance . . . ), we exchanged a quick kiss for a happy Thanksgiving.
 No more than a few steps later, I ran into Bryn Terfel.
 I had attended the performance of Mendelssohn's Elijah Monday evening, with the Collegiate Chorale, Orchestra of St. Luke's, and soloists, including Mr. Terfel, conducted by Robert Bass in Carnegie Hall.